Victor Garland: Later life

 Following the November 1980 federal election, Garland resigned from Parliament on 22 January 1981 to accept appointment as Australian High Commissioner in the United Kingdom, a post he held from 1981 to 1983.
 In 1982, he became a Knight Commander of the Order of the British Empire (KBE).

 Following his departure from the High Commissioner's post, he stayed on in London, serving as non-executive director or executive director of over 30 companies in the UK and the US.
 The most notable were the Prudential Assurance plc for nearly 10 years, the South Bank Board (Royal Festival Hall Complex) as vice-chairman for 15 years, The Throgmorton Trust plc, Classic ITC Threadneedle AMC (India), Nelson Hurst plc, Signet Group plc, The Ark Funds Inc. (US), Mitchell Cotts plc, Fidelity Asian Values plc and many finance companies, some of which he chaired.

 In July 2007 he returned to Perth, Western Australia.

 Personal life and death

 In 1960 he married Lynette Jamieson, and they had three children.
 Lady Garland is an active professional classical pianist who performs as Lyn Garland.
 Victor Garland died on 1 January 2022, at the age of 87.
-His death leaves Tom Hughes as the last surviving Liberal member of the McMahon Ministry.
+His death left Tom Hughes (who died on 28 November 2024) as the last surviving Liberal member of the McMahon Ministry.